argiepiano/simplesamlphp-module-backdropauth/README.md

 ## Introduction

-Drupal + SimpleSAMLphp + backdropauth = Complete SAML Identity Provider (IdP)
+Backdrop + SimpleSAMLphp + backdropauth = Complete SAML Identity Provider (IdP)

-Users interact with Drupal to create accounts, manage accounts, and authenticate.
+Users interact with Backdrop to create accounts, manage accounts, and authenticate.
 SAML SPs interact with [SimpleSAMLphp](https://simplesamlphp.org/).
-Drupalauth ties Drupal to SimpleSAMLphp.
+Backdropauth ties Backdrop to SimpleSAMLphp.

 The backdropauth module for simpleSAMLphp makes it easy to create a SAML or Shibboleth identity provider (IdP) by enabling authentication of users against a Backdrop CMS site on the same server.
 This allows the administrator to leverage the user management and integration capabilities of [Backdrop CMS](http://backdropcms.org) for managing the identity life cycle.

-NOTE: This is software establishes a SAML identity provider (IdP) using Drupal as the user database instead of LDAP.
-If you want to establish your Drupal site as a SAML service provider (SP) connected to a SAML or Shibboleth IdP, see the [simplesamlphp_auth](https://github.com/backdrop-contrib/simplesamlphp_auth) module for Backdrop CMS.
+NOTE: This is software establishes a SAML identity provider (IdP) using Backdrop as the user database instead of LDAP.
+If you want to establish your Backdrop site as a SAML service provider (SP) connected to a SAML or Shibboleth IdP, see the [simplesamlphp_auth](https://github.com/backdrop-contrib/simplesamlphp_auth) module for Backdrop CMS.

 ### backdropauth SimpleSAMLphp module